BarbyKelly/quizproject/README.md

 - No more blue back-ground color behind footer.

-- Background image was now displayed for all screensizes
+- Background image was now displayed for all screen sizes

 [Back to top](#contents)

-### Part of the Container and Footer not displayed, without scrolling for certain screen sizes
+## Part of the Container and Footer not displayed, without scrolling for certain screen sizes

 - When developer clicked to start any quiz, Container became too long for certain screen sizes, and Footer was not visible without scrolling, and Container became even longer when "Next" question became unhidden